redhat-nfvpe/kni-upi-lab/README.md

    export EXT_INTF=eno1
    export PROV_IP_CIDR="172.22.0.0/24"
    export BM_IP_CIDR="192.168.111.0/24"
+   export CLUSTER_DNS="192.168.111.3"
+   export CLUSTER_DEFAULT_GW="$BM_INTF_IP"
+   export EXT_DNS1="10.11.5.19"
 ```

 #### Populate cluster/install-config.yaml

+The *baseDomain* field sets the cluster domain.
+The *metadata/name* field sets the name of the cluster.
+The remaining fields (except for *hosts* defined below) should not be changed.

-Populate the hosts: section with information about the hardware hosts you are going to use for the cluster.
+Populate the *hosts:* section with information about the hardware hosts you are going to use for the cluster.

 | Field       |  Default     | Definition                           |
 | ---------   | ------------ | ------------------------------------ |